European Anti-Fraud Office: Legal basis

 Regulation No 883/2013, governing the work of OLAF, entered into force on 1 October 2013.
 This Regulation builds on the experience gained by OLAF since its creation.
 It provides a clear statutory basis that codifies past practice and reinforces the effectiveness of OLAF's investigative activities.
 The Regulation also sets the basis for a better exchange of information between OLAF and its partners.

 Structure

 OLAF has a hybrid status.
 On the one hand, it is a Directorate General of the European Commission, under the responsibility of the Vice-President in charge of Budget and Human Resources.
 On the other hand, it is independent for its investigative activities.

 OLAF has a staff of about 420: police, customs and legal experts from the member states of the European Union (EU).

-Ville Itälä was appointed OLAF Director-General by the European Commission, following consultation with the European Parliament and Council.
-He took up his functions on 1 August 2018.
+Salla Saastamoinen is the Acting Director-General of the European Anti-Fraud Office, having assumed the position on 1 October 2025.
+She succeeded Ville Itälä, who served as Director-General from 2018 to 2025.